phumara/Khmer-System-Fonts-Window-11/README.md

-# Khmer System Fonts for Windows 10
+# Khmer System Fonts for Windows 10 and window 11 (Update Size)

-This project aims to replace the ugly Khmer UI fonts provided by Microsoft as the default Khmer System fonts in Windows 10.
+This project aims to replace the ugly Khmer UI fonts provided by Microsoft as the default Khmer System fonts in Windows 10 and window 11

 ## Directories